 The 16- x 11½- inch seating chart indicates that 170 people attended the dinner, including members of the press.
 The banquet room was arranged with five long tables marked “A” through “E.” The dais could accommodate about fifteen diners and was reserved for the guest of honor, the host, the speakers, and other distinguished guests.
 A blue pencil line marks Seat 28 at Table “A,” showing where George Lathrop was seated.
 (Click once or twice to see enlarged images.)

-The New York Times reported that “nearly 200 representative Americans” attended the dinner, a misleading claim closer to the room’s capacity of about 215 people than the number who actually attended.
-What is more, the well-to-do attendees were not so much "representative Americans," as they represented a cross-section of the country’s upper-class, something that the paper’s readership intuitively understood.
-The banqueters included wealthy businessman William Henry Vanderbilt seated at the head of table “E,” next to the German-American painter Albert Bierstadt, famous for his sweeping western landscapes.
-At the next table was financier Cyrus Field, remembered for founding the Atlantic Telegraph Company that laid the first telegraph cable across the Atlantic Ocean in 1858, and at the far end of that table was lawyer Elihu Root who would later serve as Secretary of War under Presidents McKinley and Roosevelt.
-Among the notable attendees seated at the dais was Senator William Evart, filling in as host for former-president Chester A. Arthur who was too ill to attend.
-Henry Irving was seated on Evart’s right, and on his other side was the charismatic preacher Henry Ward Beecher, "the most famous men in America."1
+Perhaps not wanting to indicate that this event had been under-subscribed, the New York Times reported that 200 “representative Americans” attended the banquet, a number closer to the room’s capacity of about 215 people than the number who actually attended.
+What is more, the well-to-do attendees were not so much representative Americans, as they were a cross-section of the country’s upper-class elite, something that the paper’s readership would have intuitively understood.
+They included wealthy businessmen like William Henry Vanderbilt who was seated at Table “E” next to the German-American painter Albert Bierstadt, famous for his sweeping western landscapes.
+Financier Cyrus Field, founder of the Atlantic Telegraph Company, was also there, as was the lawyer Elihu Root who would later serve as Secretary of War under Presidents McKinley and Roosevelt.
+Senator William Evart sat at the dais as the host, replacing former-president Chester A. Arthur who was too ill to attend.
+As the guest of honor, Henry Irving was seated on Evart’s right; the charismatic preacher Henry Ward Beecher, one of the principal speakers, sat on Evart’s left.2

 |Henry Ward Beecher|